FE-BE-Microdegrees/Subjects/Programming-Basics/README.md

 - **Problem-solving Skills**: Analyze simple problems and devise computational solutions through algorithmic thinking.
 - **Basic Input/Output**: Implement basic input and output operations to interact with users or to read from and write to files.

+## Learning Instructions

+We will be using Github to share the learning materials and to submit the homework.

+Students should follow the order of the topics and lectures.
+Each topic has a `README` file with the learning materials and exercises.
+The exercises should be solved and uploaded to Github.
+The homework should be submitted before the next lecture.

+Learning materials for the next lecture should be studied before the lecture (exept for the first lecture).
+In the lectures we will discuss about the topics and solve exercises regarding the studied topics.

 ## Topics
 - [Introduction](./Topics/Introduction/README.md)
 - [Tools](./Topics/Tools/README.md)